gosvig123/enhanced-working-diffs/README.md

 ## Known Issues

-*  Currently, the extension relies on `simple-git` and standard Git diff output.
+*  Currently, the extension relies on VS Code's built-in Git API.
 Complex diff scenarios or custom Git configurations might not be fully supported.
 *  Performance on very large files with extensive changes might be slightly impacted.

 ## Release Notes

+### 0.0.6

+Major update to Enhanced Working Diffs:
+* Removed dependency on simple-git library
+* Now uses VS Code's native Git API for better integration
+* Added basic tests for the extension
+* Improved code organization and maintainability

 ### 0.0.1